sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

         PreferenceManager.getDefaultSharedPreferences(this);
 ```

-We may then retrieve a `String` by calling the `getString()` method, which requires the name
+We may then retrieve a `String` by calling the `getString()` method, which requires two arguments:
-of the preference, and the default value, returned if the preference does not exist:
+the name of the preference, and the default value, returned if the preference does not exist:

 ```java
 usernameEditText.setText(
         sharedPreferences.getString("USERNAME", ""));
 ```

-Storing the value, however, is not that straightforward. `SharedPreferences` object only provides
+Storing a value, however, is not that straightforward. `SharedPreferences` object only provides
 methods to get preferences.
-To save any values, we need to use an `Editor`,
+To modify their values, we need to use an `Editor`,
 returned by the `edit()` method:

 ```java